sibils/jats-parser/README.md

 alpha - α is seen as "\u03b1" in shell but as α in browser.
 The _unidecode_ method used pubmed_oa_parser.py could also be used to turn greek letters and other special ones into their ascii closest equivalent.

+### Info and changes published on 2019, Oct 8th

+**pub_date elements**

+_pub-date_ elements are searched in this order: date-type = pmc-release, then epub, ppub, collection, and finally any kind.
+We return a full date (month is 1, day is 1 if missing) If we had to set a default day or month, _publication_date_status_ = 'incomplete'
+Example:
+		publication_date: "05-4-2011",
+		publication_date_alt: "2011 Apr 05",
+		publication_date_status: "ok",
+		pubyear: "2011",

+**box-text elements**
+Missing paragraph in boxed-text
+Check PMC3887505
+Now boxed text are handled like sections and inserted in the text flow

+**table-wrap-foot elements**
+table wrap footer can be multiple, we now handle that too Check 5810844

+**figures embedded in a list element**
+Figures embedded in a list (itself in a paragraph in a section) are not parsed.
+Check 5797209, 5729785
+NOT FIXED